nginxinc/nginx-wiki/source/modules/memc.rst

 If ``$memc_value`` is not defined at all, then the request body will be used as the value of the ``$memc_value`` except for the `incr command <memc.incr_>`_ and `decr command <memc.decr_>`_ commands.
 Note that if ``$memc_value`` is defined as an empty string (``""``), that empty string will still be used as the value as is.

-The following memcached commands have been implemented and tested (with their parameters marked by corresponding nginx variables defined by this module):
+The following memcached commands have been implemented and tested (with their parameters marked by corresponding NGINX variables defined by this module):

 get $memc_key